Stephen Herbits

 Stephen E. Herbits (born March 13, 1942) is an American businessman, former consultant to several Secretaries and Deputy Secretaries of Defense, advisor to the Edgar M. Bronfman family, executive vice president and corporate officer of the Seagram Company, advisor to the President's Advisory Commission on Holocaust Assets, and secretary general of the World Jewish Congress.
 He was the youngest person to be appointed commissioner on the Gates Commission (All-Volunteer Armed Force).
-Herbits' career has specialized in "fixing" institutions – governmental, business, and not-for-profit – with strategic planning and management consulting.
+Herbits' career has specialized in addressing institutional problems and opportunities – governmental, business, and not-for-profit – and providing strategic planning and management consulting.

 Background

 Son of Nathaniel and Esther Herbits of Pittsfield, Massachusetts.
-Herbits earned his AB from Tufts in 1964 and his JD degree from Georgetown University Law Center in 1972.
-He has lived in Boston, D.C., Geneva, New York City, Tokyo, London, Seoul, Miami, and currently resides in Western North Carolina.
+Herbits earned his AB from Tufts University in 1964 and his JD degree from Georgetown University Law Center in 1972.
+He has lived in Boston, Washington, D.C., Geneva, New York City, Tokyo, London, Seoul, Miami, and currently resides in Western North Carolina.